IbanAino/singing_flower/RaspberryPi_and_Python/README.md

 ![Alt text](../Ressources/EN.png?raw=true "EN")

-## Overview of the intallation processus
+## Overview of the intallation process

 The software is a Python program tha run on a RaspberryPi3 platform.